WHO53/docs.droidian.org/content/faq/_index.md

 <div class="white-text">
     <h3>Which device is the best to give Droidian a try?</h3>
-    <p>Havea look at the list of <a href="https://devices.droidian.org/devices/">officially supported devices</a>. these devices perform the best amongst all other and they are maintained by Droidian's core dev team</p>
+    <p>Have a look at the list of <a href="https://devices.droidian.org/devices/">officially supported devices</a>.
+These devices perform the best amongst all others and they are maintained by Droidian's core development team.</p>
 </div>
 <br><br>

 <div class="white-text">
     <h3>Can I run Droidian on my phone?</h3>
-    <p>The list of devices that can run Droidian and the instruction to install them can be found at <a href="https://devices.droidian.org/">devices.droidian.org</a>.</p>
+    <p>The list of devices that can run Droidian and the instruction to install it on them can be found at <a href="https://devices.droidian.org/">devices.droidian.org</a>.</p>
 </div>
 <br><br>